fabiofumarola/nim-vm/README.md

-nim-vm use v0.10.2     # switches to latest release nim-vm use devel       # switches to the development version nim-vm update          # updates the development version from development repo
+nim-vm use v0.10.2     # switches to latest release nim-vm use devel       # switches to the development version nim-vm update          # updates the development version from development repo nim-vm nimble          # downloads, compiles and installs the Nimble package manager
 ```

 You can also set the env variable `$NIM_REPO_LOCATION` which then acts as version `repo`